ethereum/cryptography-research-website/README.md

 The site supports both _internal_ and _external_ blog posts.

-- **Internal posts**: to add a new one, just create a new markdown file under `/posts`.
+- **Internal posts**: to add a new one, just create a new markdown (`.md`) file under `src/posts` (make sure first this directory exists, otherwise create it first, under `/src`).
 The name of the file should follow the [kebab case](https://www.theserverside.com/definition/Kebab-case) convention, as it will be used to generate the url to the post.
 You also have to add some [Front Matter](https://frontmatter.codes/docs/markdown) metadata, like the post `title`, `author(s)` and `date`, which are required.
 - **External posts**: you can also link to an external post from the `/blog` page by appending an object with the required data (`title`, `date`, `link`) to the `externalLinks` list from the `src/pages/blog/index.tsx` file.
 See the example below:

 ```